amitsingh-24/Text_Classification_With_Tenserflow/README.md

 # Text_Classification_With_Tenserflow
-# Text Classification with TensorFlow and TensorFlow Hub

 This project demonstrates text classification using TensorFlow.
 The model is trained to classify sentiment in IMDB movie reviews using a pre-trained embedding layer and a simple neural network.